|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 Pans needed: 1 frying pan (a wok is traditional, but any large frying pan will work), 1 saucepan to boil ramen noodles, metal or glass dish for reserving hot cooked ingredients

 Stir fries don't take very long, especially when cooked over high heat.
-Prepare for this stir fry by chopping up your ingredients in advance - celery, carrots, onions, ginger.
+Prepare for this stir fry by chopping up your ingredients in advance - carrot, celery, onion, ginger.
+Keep the carrot pieces in a separate bowl, because these will need to be fried first.
+The garlic, celery and onion can be kept in one other bowl or container.
 Open the can of tuna and drain the liquid.
 Crack eggs into a bowl and stir them into a mix, and keep aside.
 Open the ramen noodle packs and throw the flavoring packets in the trash.